 \subsubsection{User Satisfaction Questionnaire Responses}

 We further evaluate the efficacy of our method through online satisfaction questionnaires distributed to the experimental and baseline user groups during the A/B test.
-The results, presented in Table \ref{tab::questionnaire}, provide direct user feedback on the quality of recommended videos and user experience.
+The questionnaire results in Table~\ref{tab::questionnaire} directly reflect users' preferences.

-\textbf{After integrating multiple types of user feedback into the encoding, user satisfaction with the recommended content increased.} The positive and negative feedback ratios from the questionnaire rise by 1.060\% and fall by 0.089\%, respectively.
-Simultaneously, we observe a 0.048\% increase in users' likes of the video, coupled with a significant reduction in dislikes.
-The increase in positive feedback and the decrease in negative feedback indicates that our method infers users' intentions more accurately than the baseline.
+\textbf{After integrating multiple types of user feedback into the encoding, users' satisfaction with the recommended content increases.} The positive and negative feedback ratios from the questionnaire rise by 1.060\% and fall by 0.089\%, respectively.
+Simultaneously, we observe a 0.048\% increase in users' likes of the video and a significant reduction in dislikes.
+The increase in positive feedback and the decrease in negative feedback indicate that our method infers users' intentions more accurately than the baseline.